- RNA-seq data analysis (Advanced), Breda – 9-13 May 2022

 - Other courses: we occasionally also co-organise courses with other research schools or announce other courses via our website.
 These courses may have a different format and be offered occasionally only.
 Other courses are announced via the upcoming courses list.

-It is also possible to pre-register for a course.
-You can do this by filling out this form and choosing the course you are interested in.
-We will send you an e-mail when the course of your interest is announced and when registration is online.
+You can pre-register for a course via this form.
+We will send you an e-mail as soon as the course of your interest is announced and when registration is online.

 Press ‘+’ to read the detailed course description.